darkmuggle/tanger/README.md

 Execute a containerized Tang Server

+## Prior Art

+A collegue publishes [Tang in a Container](quay.io/mike_nguyen/tang), which is used for FCOS testing and development.
+This solution, however, does not work in OCP.

 ## Use socat instead of xinetd

 xinetd is great fun, but really, in a container?
 This uses socat instead.

-When I trying to use [Tang's xinetd unit](https://github.com/latchset/tang/blob/master/units/tangd.xinetd) I hit two problems:
+When I was trying to use [Tang's xinetd unit](https://github.com/latchset/tang/blob/master/units/tangd.xinetd) I hit two problems:

 1. `xinetd` wants a proper `/etc/service` entry or it needs `type = UNLISTED`.
 1. Running it in podman was really inconsistent with curl http0.9 errors.